jonas-grgt/Clique/README.md

 **Note:** These demos [pom.xml](pom.xml)use package-private visibility.
 If you want to run them separately, you may need to change them to `public class`.

-## Features that will not be implemented
+## Features that will not be implemented soon
 - Interactive features

 ##